Graduate Rate

 Graduation Rates By Race

-The next table and chart shows graduation rates by race/ethnicity.
+The following table and chart show graduation rates by race/ethnicity.
 The numbers in parenthesis denotes number of completers over number of candidates for each category.

 Total | Male | Female | |